water features

 There may be a little work involved, but the joys of autumn are well worth it.
 Fall foliage viewing, apple picking, and evenings beside fire pits while the kids roast marshmallows — all working up to the big day: Halloween — is a very small effort to pay.

-The weather promises to be spectacular for living it up this Columbus Weekend at the largest fall festival of its kind in the Northeast — the Long Island Fall Festival at Heckscher Park in Huntington.
+If the weather forecasts hold, Saturday and Sunday, October 12-13, should be spectacular for living it up at the largest fall festival of its kind in the Northeast — the Long Island Fall Festival at Heckscher Park in Huntington.

 Here’s the when and where: